david-mork/mongo-full-export/README.md

 # mongo-full-export
-NodeJS command line tool for exporting/importing multiple/all collections from a MongoDB database
+NodeJS command line tool for exporting/importing multiple collections from a MongoDB database at once